gabeklein/expressive-mvc/README.md

     return (
       <div>
         <div onClick={() => { foo.value += bar.value }}>
-          Foo's value is ${foo.value}, click to add bar!
+          Foo's value is {foo.value}, click to add bar!
         </div>
         <div onClick={() => { bar.value += foo.value }}>
-          Bar's value is ${bar.value}, click to add foo!
+          Bar's value is {bar.value}, click to add foo!
         </div>
       </div>
     )
   }
 ```
+<sup><a href="https://codesandbox.io/s/example-simple-compose-dew5p">View in CodeSandbox</a></sup>

 <br/>
 <h2 id="concept-child-model">Child Controllers</h2>

-While above works fine, what if we want something cleaner or more reusable?
+While the above works fine, what if we want something more organized and reusable?
 Fortunately, we can "wrap" these models into another, and use that one instead.
 Think of it like building a custom hook out of smaller (or the core React) hooks.

-### `use(Type, callback?)`
+#### `use(Type, callback?)`

-Import `use` to wrap another Model, to attach a new instance.
+Import `use` to wrap another Model, attaching a new instance.

 > [This is an instruction](#concept-directives), in-short a factory function.
 It tells the controller, while initializing: the defined property has special behavior, run some logic to set that up.